Malik-444/aws-3T-arc/README.md

 Outbound internet access for private resources is enabled via a NAT Gateway, and AWS Systems Manager (SSM) is used for secure, keyless instance access—eliminating the need for a bastion host or public SSH access.

+Infrastructure is fully reproducible using Terraform for ease of replication and also to save on have resources fully up

 ---

 ## Architecture